-Preserving the vital resale supply chain
+Keeping the resale supply chain open during the pandemic

 By Steve Rossetti, ALA Director of Government Affairs

 Fault lines and supply chain fragility and vulnerability are being exposed, triaged and remedied in the vast and complex supply chain that provides life-sustaining food and other consumer products to the military.…at many locations the only lifeline for our dedicated military.
 It’s a supply chain that leaders and officials can’t and shouldn’t take for granted during a horrible pandemic.
 Already, many retail services are being curtailed or closed, including many concessionaires for exchanges.
 So far, main stores remain open and DoD has declared commissaries as “mission essential” and thereby eligible for extensive support from the military command structure.

 I’ve been reporting on how a breakdown in the weakest link in the supply chain can cripple our ability to sustain the force and efforts by industry and the Government to have a safe, secure and responsive chain.

 Your Association is engaged up and down the chain, inside and outside Government, to do our best to ensure all of these moving parts keep moving.